People's Mojahedin Organization of Iran: Relations with the United States

 In the late 1970s, the intelligentsia as a class in Iran was distinctly nationalistic and anti-imperialistic.
-The MEK had impeccable nationalistic credentials, calling for the nationalization of foreign companies and economic independence from the capitalist world, and praising writers such as Al-e Ahmad, Saedi and Shariati for being "anti-imperialist".
+The MEK had impeccable nationalistic credentials, calling for the nationalisation of foreign companies and economic independence from the capitalist world, and praising writers such as Al-e Ahmad, Saedi and Shariati for being "anti-imperialist".
 Rajavi in his presidential campaign after revolution used to warn against what he called the "imperialist danger."
-The matter was so fundamental to MEK that it criticized the Iranian government on that basis, accusing the Islamic Republic of "capitulation to imperialism" and being disloyal to democracy that according to Rajavi was the only means to "safeguard from American imperialism."
+The matter was so fundamental to MEK that it criticised the Iranian government on that basis, accusing the Islamic Republic of "capitulation to imperialism" and being disloyal to democracy that according to Rajavi was the only means to "safeguard from American imperialism."

 After exile, the MEK sought the support of prominent politicians, academics and human rights lawyers.
 Rajavi tried to reach as broad a Western public as possible by giving frequent interviews to Western newspapers.
 In these interviews, Rajavi toned down the issues of imperialism, foreign policy, and social revolution.
 Instead, he stressed the themes of democracy, political liberties, political pluralism, human rights, respect for 'personal property,' the plight of political prisoners, and the need to end the senseless war.

 Hyeran Jo, associate professor of Texas A&M University wrote in 2015 that the MEK is supported by the United States.
-In January 1993, President-elect Clinton wrote a private letter to Massoud Rajavi, in which he set out his support for the organization.
-The organization has also received support United States officials including Tom Ridge, Howard Dean, Michael Mukasey, Louis Freeh, Hugh Shelton, Rudy Giuliani, John Bolton, Bill Richardson, James L. Jones, and Edward G. Rendell.
+In January 1993, President-elect Clinton wrote a private letter to Massoud Rajavi, in which he set out his support for the organisation.
+The organisation has also received support United States officials including Tom Ridge, Howard Dean, Michael Mukasey, Louis Freeh, Hugh Shelton, Rudy Giuliani, John Bolton, Bill Richardson, James L. Jones, and Edward G. Rendell.

 As Mukasey mentioned in The New York Times, in 2011 he had received $15,000 to $20,000 to present a lecture about "MEK-related events", as well as what he listed as "a foreign agent lobbying pro bono for MEK's political arm".
 Rendell said he had been paid to speak in support of the MEK and Hamilton said he was paid to "appear on a panel Feb.
 19 at the Mayflower Hotel in Washington."
 In February 2015, The Intercept published that Bob Menendez, John McCain, Judy Chu, Dana Rohrabacher and Robert Torricelli received campaign contributions from MEK supporters.

 Some politicians have declared receiving payment for supporting the MEK, but others support the group without payment.
 In May 2018, Daniel Benjamin who held office as the Coordinator for Counterterrorism between 2009 and 2012, told The New York Times that the MEK offered him money in exchange for his support.